mannasoumya/todo-parser/README.md

 # todo-parser
 Simple TODO parser written in Python
 ### Priorities in TODOs
-The more number of ending characters in the **keyword** will have more priority and will be listed accordingly.
+The more number of ending characters in the **keyword**, the more priority.

 Consider following example sorted accordingly:
 - TODOOO: Highest priority